Outfitting Your Backyard Pool House

 What Do You Put in a Pool Cabana?

 The furnishings you can use in your cabana work well in larger outbuildings or on shady outdoor pool house patios, too.
 To create the perfect mood, coordinate your furniture and accents with the open, airy look and feel of the space.
-Also, add lanterns or a hanging lamp to keep the party going long after sunset.
+Also, add lanterns or a hanging pendants to keep the party going long after sunset.

 Your pool cabana furniture should complement the structure’s breezy, carefree vibes.